 There are many brands of continence pads available.
-Pads can be purchased at super markets, chemists/drug stores, and online outlets.
+Pads can be purchased at supermarkets, chemists/drug stores, and online outlets.
 Some healthcare providers may also offer a continence service that provides continence pads.
-This generally depends on the level of incontinence and usually follows an incontinence treatment plan which has not been fully successful.

 There are two main types of continence pads: washable fabric pads and disposable pads.
 Fabric continence pads may either be built into pants/briefs (Figure 1) or be inserted into pants/briefs.